 Most of the WP Rocket’s options that will make PageSpeed Insights fall in love with your site are included in the File Optimization tab.

 PageSpeed Insights is particularly sensitive to the way files are loading on a page.
-A couple of its trickiest recommendations are called Eliminate Render-Blocking Resources, and Defer Unused CSS.
+A couple of its trickiest recommendations are called Eliminate Render-Blocking Resources, and Remove Unused CSS.

 These refer to the fact that it’s recommended to delay (defer) the loading of non-critical files until the browser is done rendering the page.